JetBrains/intellij-platform-gradle-plugin/README.md

 - idea.version – version of IDEA distribution that should be used as a dependency.
 Default value: 142-SNAPSHOT
-- idea.plugins – list of bundles IDEA plugins that should be used as dependencies.
+- idea.plugins – list of bundled IDEA plugins that should be used as dependencies.
 Default value: <empty>

 ```
 buildscript {